PNR status explained

 - WL 5/CNF

-WL 5/CNF = confirmed ticket, you can board the train and you have a berth for yourself.
+WL 5/CNF = Confirmed ticket: you can board the train and you have a berth to yourself.

-If your train is ready for departure and it´s reservation chart is finalized your WL and RAC ticket will be automatically refunded to your bank account.
+If your train is ready for departure and its reservation chart is finalized, the cost of your WL ticket will be automatically refunded to your bank account.

-NOTE: There can be significant movement on waitlist on the very last day, so you can get a RAC status last-minute, in such case you don´t of course get any refund as RAC is actually a boarding ticket.
+NOTE: There can be significant movement on the waitlist on the very last day, so you may get an RAC status at the last minute.
+In such a case, you will not get a refund, as an RAC is actually a boarding ticket.